 Health Office Information

 - A comprehensive physical (blue form) is required by the board of education and Connecticut state law during the 6th grade and 10th grade.
 Physicals need to include vision, hearing, and postural screening and immunization records.
+They should also include the oral health assessment.
 Without this physcial, your child will not be allowed to move on to the next grade.

 - If your child is planning on playing a sport, an updated physical must be on file in the health office.
 Sports physicals are valid for 13 months and need to be received prior to any participation including tryouts.
 Bridge notes will not be accepted per CIAC rules.

 - All students entering Westbrook Public Schools must show proof of receiving the following immunizations:

 - DPT/DTaP/Td (tetnus) - At least 4 doses